mazer0P/Google-Cybersecurity-Certificate/README.md

 - learned about playbooks and their importance as a guide during a security incident, which guides how to respond to an incident and post incident activities.

 Key Learning: in order to keep up the business availability an organization should imply the frameworks as the baseline
+# Course 3:

+**Module 1: Network architecture**

+learning the basic architecture of networks. learned about how physical network devices like workstations, servers, routers, and switches connect to each other to create a network. learned about cloud networks and how cloud computing has grown in recent years.

+Learned about the components of Cloud service providers:

+SaaS: software as service, where we can use software without hosting it.

+Paas: Platform as a service, where developers can use services to design and develop custom applications for their organization.

+Iaas: Infrastructure as a service, where virtual components of a system like containers , virtual pcs can be host.
+These include virtual containers and storage that are configured remotely through the CSP’s API or web console.

+Learned about the basic structure of a Data Packet, which includes data header: The sender’s IP address, the destination's MAC address, and the protocol to use, body and the footer which contains a string of data indicating that the data transmission is complete.

+ learned about the Transmission Control Protocol/Internet Protocol (TCP/IP) model and its detailed structure and layers.
+TCP/IP consists of four layers : Network layer, Internet, Transport layer and Application Layer.

+Learned about difference between TCP and UDP, how TCP is an essential and reliable way of communication as it forms connection before transmitting packets unlike the UDP.

+Learned about the OSI model , whose seven layers help the connection between two devices and the transmission of packets. learned how each model is necessary in order to achieve safe connection and data sharing.

+**Module 2: Network operations**

+**Module 3: Secure against network intrusions**

+**Module 4: Security hardening**